a00908270/masterthesis/thesis.md

 #### VinnslServiceController

 `VinnslServiceController` is a *Spring* `RestController` implementing all Mappings for the endpoint `/vinnsl`.
-All required dependencies on *MongoDB* and are injected by Spring Boot.
+All required dependencies on *MongoDB* are injected by Spring Boot.

 #### NnStatusController

-`NnStatusController` provides methods to get the current training status of all or an individual neural network(s).
+`NnStatusController` provides methods to get the current training status of one or all individual neural network(s).
 Methods are exposed at the `/status` endpoint.
 Other services, like the *vinnsl worker service* can also update the status.

 #### Dl4JServiceController